View Carol Poronsky's Obituary on scrantontimes.com and share memories

 |

-Born in Taylor on Jan.
-9, 1940, she was the daughter of the late Joseph L. Evans and the late Constance Augustistis.
+Born in Taylor, she was the daughter of the late Joseph L. Evans and the late Constance Augustitis.
 She was a graduate of West Scranton High School.
-She was employed by ICS in Scranton for many years and retired from Jewelcor Travel after 20 years of employment.
+Carol was employed for I.C.S. in Scranton for many years and retired from Jewelcor Travel after 20 years of employment.
 She resided in Peckville for the last 45 years and was a member of Sacred Heart of Jesus Church in Peckville and a former member of the Altar and Rosary Society.
 She also was a member of Elmhurst Country Club.

 A funeral Mass will be held Thursday at 1 p.m. at Sacred Heart of Jesus Church, Willow Street, Peckville.
 Masks and social distancing are required if attending Mass.
 Interment, St. Catherine's Cemetery, Moscow.